When you first start out as a nurse, it can be hard to figure out what you need to bring with you to your shifts.

 All nurses are obsessed with good pens, right?
 Many of us will track down our favorite pens and guard them carefully in our scrub pockets.

 Find ones that you like, preferably ones that cap with the click of a button, and always carry a few of them in your pockets.
 No matter how attentive you are with your pens, there’s always a chance you’ll get busy and leave them at the nurse’s station or in a patient’s room, and you don’t want to waste time searching for a pen when you need them.

 Since us nurses are constantly in need of pens for notes, charting, and a plethora of other tasks, we tend to be a picky group on what type we like.
 Click pens tend to be a general favorite, as you don’t need to keep up with a lid and worry about them staining your scrubs if they’re put in your pocket lidless.

 Even though many facilities have moved to electronic charting, there’s just something useful about having paper notes.

 A lightweight, foldable clipboard seems like a very niche tool, but it can be incredibly helpful to keep you organized and keep your notes safe and secure.
 It folds up and can go right in the front pocket of your scrub top. not only does it do what clipboards do and hold documents, but it also provides a great hard writing surface when you don’t always have one, like at a patient’s bedside.

 This clipboard makes it so much easier to be HIPPA compliant, as you can flip it closed and keep it on your body.

 5. Comfortable Scrubs

 Label a pair of scissors and keep them with you at all times.
-Finding a pair on a unit is always time-consuming.
-They don’t have to be anything fancy, just be the nurse who isn’t always looking for scissors.
+Finding a pair on a unit can be time-consuming, and you never know when you might need some to cut bandages or tape.
+They don’t have to be anything fancy, and medical scissors are often small enough to slip into your scrub pants, so you won’t be known as the nurse who’s always looking for scissors.